UNICT-Fake-Audio/fake-audio-detector/README.md

 python3 main.py "data/sample.wav"
 ```

-The result will be `The sample audio is fake` or `The sample audio is real`.
+The result will be a list of specific audio features saved in the file `output_features.csv`.

 Feel free to re-use the feature extraction script, if you have any issues or questions about this script [open an issue](https://github.com/UNICT-Fake-Audio/fake-audio-detector/issues/new).

 ## Reference